 The H.C.
 Coombs Creative Arts Indigenous Fellowship allows the recipient to:

-- engage in a period of uninterrupted creative work in residence at the Australian National University, to conduct research and develop new ideas
+- engage in a period of uninterrupted creative work conducting research and developing new ideas, in residence at the Australian National University.

 - contribute to the fostering of the creative arts within the University

 - interact with the University academic community, staff, students and visitors.

 The University envisages that the Fellow’s work and achievements whilst in residence will be represented by some formal legacy; performance, artistic contribution, or other permanent acknowledgement.

 Applicants may be engaged in any discipline in the creative arts such as the visual arts, contemporary craft or decorative arts, music, film/video production, acting, dance, theatre, writing, poetry, contemporary design or the creative use of new media technology.
 To ensure that each area of the arts is equally represented by the Fellowship, a three-year cycle has been nominated as follows:

 - 2019 Writing (including literature, prose, poetry, script writing)

 - 2022 Visual Arts (including visual arts, new media film & video)

 - 2023 Writing (including literature, prose, poetry, script writing)

 - 2024 Performance (including theatre, music, dance)